rayhato/tickergram-bot/README.md

 ## Requirements

-- Python 3.9+
 - Python requirements, most notably [yfinance](https://github.com/ranaroussi/yfinance), which is used to get financial information.
 The data provider may change in the future.
 - [Redis](https://redis.io/), used as database to keep both permanent and temporary data (cache).
 - (_Optional_) Firefox is used by bot commands that take website screenshots, such as `/feargreed`.

 ## Installation

+- Install Python 3.9+
+- Install Redis.
 - Talk to the [@BotFather](https://t.me/botfather) to create a new bot and get its token.
-- Install Redis.
-- Install Tickergram and its dependencies by running `python setup.py install` or `pip install https://github.com/a0rtega/tickergram-bot/archive/refs/heads/main.zip`.
+- Install Tickergram and its dependencies by running `python setup.py install` or `pip install https://github.com/rayhato/tickergram-bot/archive/refs/heads/main.zip`.
-- Run the bot with the assistance of the self-explanatory help message:
+- Run the bot with HTTP API token

 ```
 $ tickergram-bot -h